Rail transport in Nigeria: Standard gauge lines

-The 157 kilometre Lagos–Ibadan section began construction in March 2017 and was inaugurated on 10 June 2021.
+The 157 km Lagos–Ibadan section began construction in March 2017 and was inaugurated on 10 June 2021.
 It is the first double-track standard gauge line in West Africa.
 A Lagos–Ibadan journey takes two and a half hours, half as long as the equivalent car journey.
 All compartments (standard class, business class and first class) are air-conditioned and have three overhead screens.
 The window seats are equipped with power outlets and USB charging stations.
 Criticisms include the fact that tickets are not available online and only for cash payment, and that there are only three trips a day in each direction.
 There is praise for the punctuality and cleanliness of the trains.
 The "Red Line" of Lagos' Mass Rail Transit, which is currently under construction, will share the same corridor and right-of-way with the Lagos–Ibadan rail line.

 Modern station buildings have been constructed along all new standard gauge lines.
 The new main station of Lagos, Mobolaji Johnson, for example, offers air-conditioned waiting rooms, handicapped access to the tracks, airport-like display boards of departure times, clean toilets, trained personnel for medical emergencies, etc.

-762mm railways
+762 mm railways

 The gauge Bauchi Light Railway operated between Zaria and Bukuru over a distance 143 mi and was opened in stages between 1912 and 1914.
 In 1927 the 10 mi section between Jos and Bukuru was converted to becoming part of the Kafanchan to Jos branch line.
 The 2 ft 6in Zaria–Jos section continued to operate until 1957 when it was abandoned.

 There was also the short-lived gauge Wushishi Tramway which connected Wushishi with Zungeru (12 mi) in 1901 and which was extended in 1902 from Wushishi to Bari-Juko (10 mi).
 It closed circa 1911 with its two Hunslet built 0-6-2T locomotives being transferred to the Bauchi Light Railway.

 Mention must also be made of the Lagos Steam Tramway (1902) and the Lagos Sanitary Tramway (1906), both of gauge.

-Planned high-speed network
+Proposed high-speed network

-A planned 4,000 km high-speed railway network has received 90% of regulatory approvals as of October 2025.
+A proposed 4000 km high-speed railway network has received 90% of regulatory approvals as of October 2025.
 Abuja-based firm De-Sadel and its partner China Liancai Petroleum Investment Holdings have presented plans totalling $60 billion.

 The first phase of the project is intended to connect Lagos via Abuja to Kano and Abuja to Port Harcourt.
 During the second phase, two east-west lines will be constructed: one along the coast and another in the north, connecting Kebbi State via Kano to Borno State.
 The third phase will see the construction of a central east-west line from Kaduna to Adamawa State.